Home About Ailments SkinCare Nutrition Natural Medicines Spirit Connection

 • Very low blood pressure, low blood sugar episodes.

-• Strong perspiration, foul-smelling stools.
+• span perspiration, foul-smelling stools.

 • Burning sensation in the anus or mouth.